 The Intensive English Program (IEP) is designed for international students seeking to improve their English for academic, professional and personal purposes.
 The IEP provides extensive practice of academic skills to continue on to an American college or university and in-depth study of core language skills to function successfully in a variety of formal to casual settings.

 Students are placed into the appropriate level according to the results of the placement test.
 Each level provides 288 hours of instruction and takes 16 weeks to complete with 18 hours of study per week.
-Classes are held for four hours Monday through Thursday and an additional two hours on Fridays.
+Classes are held for four and a half hours every day Monday through Thursday from 9:00 am to 1:30 pm.

 The Intensive program is a non-credit program offered all year-round.
 Please call or e-mail to check the availability of levels and class times; the levels and class times offered will depend on the enrollment for each session.